 STAINLESS STEEL POLISH–This idea is beneficial for those who like to save hotel bottles of shampoo, shower gel, and conditioner.
 No need to use your excellent stuff.
 Just dab the conditioner on a wet towel and move in a circular motion across your appliance.
 Also, hair softener doesn’t leave a harsh smell like some stainless steel cleaners.

 GOOP GONNER– Have some goop in your life that needs bleeping?
-Well, instead of fingernail polish remover, use hair conditioner.
+Well, instead of fingernail polish remover, use a hair conditioner.
 Rub some over that sticky spot, such as a label, and then gently pull or rub it off.
 The rinse doesn’t damage plastic like fingernail polish often can.

 SHOWER POWER CLEANER– Notice the shower needs scrubbing?
 Then put some conditioner on a rag and go for it, even while showering.
 It seems to cut the scum and mold speedily.